Wade Wilson (film character): Characterization

-In both timelines, Wade possesses a highly sarcastic sense of humor that irritates and annoys most of his enemies.
-He regularly insults and belittles his enemies.
-He feels no shame and can make a joke out of any situation, even after months of endless torture and being shaken by his subsequent transformation.
-Only a few select people can withstand his seemingly endless talking, and his mouth is sewn shut in the final act of X-Men Origins: Wolverine.
+In both timelines, Wade possesses a facetiously self-aware sense of humor that disorients and annoys his enemies.
+He regularly insults and belittles his enemies in light and humourous ways.
+He has no sense of shame, and can find the humor in any situation, even after months of continuous torture and being shaken by his subsequent transformation.
+Only a few select people can withstand his seemingly endless talking, resulting in his mouth being sewn shut in the final act of X-Men Origins: Wolverine.
+Ajax also threatens to sew Wade's mouth shut in Deadpool when Wade is undergoing (unconventional) cancer treatment because of his nonstop talking.

+In the original timeline, Wade's sense of humor is derived from the comics.
 His personality is significantly more fleshed out in the new timeline.
 He loves cartoons, potty humor, Skee-Ball, classical music, television shows, rap music, and American pop culture.
 His favorite band is Wham! and George Michael, specifically, the song "Careless Whisper."
 He remains very movie-cultured, referencing The Matrix, RoboCop, Alien 3, Yentl, 127 Hours, Cocoon, Star Wars, Green Lantern (which also stars Ryan Reynolds), and even X-Men: Days of Future Past.

-Like his comics counterpart, Wade himself is aware that he is a fictional character in a movie and belittles this by breaking the fourth wall and speaking directly to the audience.
+Like his comics counterpart, Wade himself is aware that he is a fictional character and makes fun of this by breaking the fourth wall and speaking directly to the audience.
 In Deadpool 2, when his autograph is requested by a fan, he signs it "Ryan Reynolds."

-Despite his initial immaturity, Wade is a genuine, soft, good-hearted man, and in time becomes a very moral and heroic person to the point of sacrificing himself to save the mutant Russell Collins.
-Although he is a mercenary, he agreed to scare off a young girl's stalker without being paid for his troubles, revealing he can be affectionate.
-On matters of love, he can be surprisingly sensitive, feeling forced to abandon his girlfriend, Vanessa, due to his terminal cancer.
+Despite his initial immaturity, Wade is a genuine, kind, good-hearted man, and in time becomes ethical and heroic to the point of sacrificing himself to save the mutant Russell Collins.
+Although he is a mercenary, he agreed to scare off a young girl's stalker without being paid for his troubles, revealing he can be compassionate.
+On matters of love, he can be sensitive, feeling forced to abandon his girlfriend, Vanessa because of his terminal cancer.
 He advises his taxi driver, Dopinder, to fight for the object of his affections, Gita.
-After Vanessa's death, Wade develops a suicidal nature, yet his inability to die increases the decay of his already fractured psyche.
+After Vanessa's death, Wade begins to develop a death wish, yet his inability to die further imbalances his already fractured psyche.
 He is content to die of cancer in the Icebox until he finds a new purpose in protecting Russell from Cable.
 After his near-death experience, he still has not accepted Vanessa's demise, so he uses Cable's time travel device to save her.

 Reynolds worked with longtime trainer Don Saladino to get in shape for the role, gaining 7 pounds of lean muscle.
 Saladino commented that while they aimed to achieve an aesthetically pleasing appearance, they also wanted to get Reynolds "actual strength over superficial", so they spent extensive time working on Reynolds' mobility prior to working on actual strength.